mkgold/kinfrastructures2/kinfrastructures2-syllabus_edited.md

 political ecology of Bitcoin mining on the Columbia River.” *Environment and Planning E:
 Nature and Space*, vol. 5, no. 1, 2019. https://doi.org/10.1177/2514848619867608.

+* Ensmenger, Nathan.
+"The Cloud is a Factory." *Your Computer is On Fire*, edited by Thomas S. Mullaney et al., The MIT Press: Cambridge, Massachusetts, 2021, pp. 314-336.
+PDF file.

 ## October 9 (Monday) – no class.
 GC closed